March 13, 2025

 Sage Accounting Software

-Sage Accounting helps finance teams to:
+Sage helps finance teams to:

 Sage Pros

-• Advanced features, such as solid inventory management and cash flow forecasting.
+• Advanced features, such as solid inventory management and cash flow forecasting

-• Unlimited transaction & account charts.
+• Unlimited transaction and account charts

-• Telephone customer support for North America.
+• Telephone customer support for North America

 Sage Cons

-Sage Plans & Pricing
+Sage Plans and Pricing

-Sage offers two plans:
+Sage offers three plans:

 Quickbooks Accounting Software